Ulric Cross: World War II service

-In 1941, aged 24, Cross left Trinidad to join Britain's Royal Air Force (RAF).
+In 1941, aged 24, Cross left Trinidad to join Britain's Royal Air Force (RAF) – being "young, adventurous and idealistic".
 He served with RAF Bomber Command during World War II, attaining the rank of Squadron Leader.
 In June 1944 he was awarded the Distinguished Flying Cross and in January 1945, he was awarded the Distinguished Service Order in recognition of his "fine example of keenness and devotion to duty" and "exceptional navigational ability".

-He was a member of the elite Pathfinder Force that perfected techniques for precision main force bombing.
+Cross was a member of the elite Pathfinder Force that perfected techniques for precision main force bombing.
 In his own words: "We did a lot of low-level daylight bombing.
 We flew at just 50 feet instead of the normal 25,000 feet.
 We dropped four 500-pound bombs.
 You flew in to your target at 50 feet and as you approached it you went up to 1,200 feet.
 You then did a shallow dive onto the target and released your bombs.
 The bomb had an 11-second delay, so you shot up to avoid the bomb blast.
 We went over in formation and we bombed in formation, but we came back independently."
-Cross flew 80 missions over Germany and occupied Europe as Navigator of a Mosquito fighter-bomber, and was the model for the Black character, Squadron Leader Charles Ford, in Ken Follett's novel Hornet Flight.
+Cross flew 80 missions over Germany and occupied Europe as navigator of a Mosquito fighter-bomber, and was the model for the black character, Squadron Leader Charles Ford, in Ken Follett's novel Hornet Flight.